-SRS airbag system warning AIR BAG liaht
+SRS airbag system AIR BAG warning light

-When the ignition switch is turned to the "ON" position, the SRS airbag system warning light will come on for about six seconds and go out.
-This shows the SRS airbag and SRS side airbag (if equipped) and seatbelt pretensioners are in normal operation.
+When the ignition switch is turned to the "ON" position, the SRS airbag system warning light will come on for approximately six seconds and go out.
+This shows the SRS airbag and SRS side airbag and seatbelt pretensioners are in normal operation.

 If the warning light exhibits any of the following conditions, there may be a malfunction in the seatbelt pretensioners and/or SRS airbag system.
-Immediately take your vehicle to your nearest SUBARU dealer to have the system checked.
+Immediately take your vehicle to your nearest Saab dealer to have the system checked.
 Unless checked and properly repaired, the seatbelt pretensioners and/or SRS airbag will not operate properly in the event of a collision, which may increase the risk of injury.

-- Flashing or flicking of the indicator light - No illumination of the warning light when the ignition switch is first turned to the "ON" position - Continuous illumination of the warning light - Illumination of the warning light while driving
+- Flashing or flickering of the warning light - No illumination of the warning light when the ignition switch is first turned to the "ON" position

+- Continuous illumination of the warning light - Illumination of the warning light while driving